kspruthviraj/Computer_vision_lane_detection/README.md

 Rmb to change the function display_lines as "lines" is now 2d array

-# Step 10- Finding lanes in videos
+# Step 10- Find lanes in videos by running the script and changing the input path to your input video.